Lucerne is as lovely as any fairytale city.

 You are guaranteed of a relaxing stay in Lucerne — it’s that sort of place!

 If time permits, head up Mount Rigi by cable car and enjoy a soak in the thermal waters at Mineralbad & Spa Rigi-Kaltbad amidst spectacular views of the Alps.
-It’s a fitting way to end your stay in this sublime city.
+A day tour exploring the Alps is another must-do-if-you-have-the-time.
+Ride the cogwheel train to Jungfraujoch and soak up the wild beauty of the Bernese Oberland.

 Do you have any tips to add to our Lucerne travel guide?
 We would love to hear from you.
 Please leave a comment below.